inf-vendel/inf-notebook/README.md

 * CSS3
 * Python-Markdown version 3.3.7
 * Javascript
+* Bootstrap version 4.1.3

 ## Setup
 There is a setup_venv.info on how to set up a virtual environment for the flask application.

 Use the command `python app/server.py` to run the server on port 5000.

+## Use
+Put your `.md` files in the `app/data/` folder and the application will reload them with each request.

 ## Status
+This project is currently under development.

+## Upcoming features
+* Create a markdown note in the webapp.
+* Edit a markdown note in the webapp.
+* Webdesign.